-7.1.6 Contraindications to influenza vaccination
+7.1.3 Contraindications to influenza vaccination

 The IIV is an inactivated vaccine, and has a well-established safety record.
-It is safe for use in pregnancy and in children ≥6 months of age.
+It is safe for use in pregnancy and in children \geq 6 months of age.
 Contraindications to the administration of IIV include:

-- A history of severe (anaphylactic) hypersensitivity to any component of the vaccine, including egg protein, or after a previous dose of any influenza vaccine.
+- A history of severe (anaphylactic) hypersensitivity after a previous dose of any influenza vaccine.
 Anaphylaxis is rare and a careful history will distinguish between anaphylaxis and other allergic reactions.
-Mild egg protein allergy is not a contraindication to influenza vaccine. - Infants <6 months of age
+Egg protein allergy is not a contraindication to influenza vaccine. - Infants <6 months of age